 Use this workout for the days you want to get it in but are short on time.
 15 minute workouts are great because they can fit into the random pockets of time you find in your day.

-These exercises help strengthen the postural muscles, reduce pain, and improve energy.
+These exercises help strengthen the postural muscles, reduce pain, and improve energy, just like the ones in my 6-weeks to STRONG workouts.

-Couple that with the added tension of resistance bands and you'll feel stronger every time you do this workout (learn more about the benefits of resistance bands).
+Couple that with the added tension of resistance bands and you'll feel stronger every time you do this workout (learn more about the resistance band benefits).

 15 Minute Resistance Band Workout